awsdocs/aws-snowball-developer-guide/doc_source/edge-compute-instance-metadata.md

 # Supported Instance Metadata and User Data<a name="edge-compute-instance-metadata"></a>

-Instance metadata is data about your instance that you can use to configure or manage the running instance\.
+*Instance metadata *is data about your instance that you can use to configure or manage the running instance\.
 Snowball Edge supports a subset of instance metadata categories for your compute instances\.
-For more information, see [Instance Metadata and User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the Amazon EC2 User Guide for Linux Instances\.
+For more information, see [Instance Metadata and User Data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide for Linux Instances\.*

 The following categories are supported\.
-Using any other categories will return a `404` error message\.
+Using any other categories return a `404` error message\.

 **Supported Instance Metadata Categories on a Snowball Edge**